hurikhan/gdArchive/README.md

 - [x] List files in archive
 - [ ] Extract files from archive
 - [ ] Complete manual invoked tests/ for the current API
-- [ ] Create Docker-Container for lingdarchive.so + libarchive.so compilation
+- [ ] Create Docker-Container for libgdarchive.so + libarchive.so compilation
 - [ ] Bundle gdArchive with libarchive.so
 ### Version 0.2.0
 - [ ] Supported platforms: linux, windows